Lauren Jauregui Called Out Trump's Motion To End DACA

 While there hasn't been any official announcement on the matter just yet, many celebrities are already making their opinions on the possible repeal of Deferred Action for Childhood Arrivals (DACA) heard.
 And Fifth Harmony's Lauren Jauregui is one of them.

-The singer posted a lengthy note to Twitter criticising the sitting president for his stance on DACA and mentioning the recent pardoning of Joe Arpaio.
+The singer posted a lengthy note to Twitter criticizing the sitting president for his stance on DACA and mentioning the recent pardoning of Joe Arpaio.

 Entertainment Weekly reports that Jauregui, whose parents are both immigrants, joined the many hoping to #saveDACA.
 In her tweet, Jauregui wrote that she was "disgusted" with the possibility of the program – which was started by then-President Obama in 2012 – coming to an end.